motion/orbit/next.md

 auto figures out teams

 ## extensibility
-this is a platform not a product, you can extend it gives you data input, custom apps lets you expose features easily
+platform not a product, you can extend it gives you data input, custom apps lets you expose features easily
   - zappos had a "give someone a bonus feature", could add that to profile